mbosselmann/digital-spring-greeting-card/README.md

 We have set up the project for you and we can start coding right away. 🎉 But let us briefly explain what the files and folders are for. 📁

-Since we only have a limited time frame to build the card, there are already some stylings that we have prepared.
+Since we only have a limited time frame to build the card, there are already some stylings and some JavaScript code that we have prepared.
 The basic structure of the HTML is also already build.
 If you want to look at the stylings later, you can find them in the `.where-the-magic-is` folder. 📝

 The main files and folder that we will work with are:

 - **index.html**: This is the main file of our project.
 We will structure our greeting card here.
 - **styles.css**: This file contains the styles for our greeting card.
 We will style our card here.
-- **index.js**: This file contains the JavaScript code for our greeting card.
-We will add flip effect here.
 - **assets**: Images and all the other assets that you can use for your greeting card are in the `assets` folder. 🖼

-The `.gitignore`, `package.json` and `sandbox.config.json` contain some configurations for and information about the project.
+The `.gitignore`, `package.json`, `package-lock.json` and `sandbox.config.json` contain some configurations for and information about the project.
 You don't need to worry about them. 🚀

 The `README.md` file contains information about the project.
 You are reading it right now. 📖